opendatahub-io/distributed-workloads/README.md

 ## Examples

-* Fine-Tune Llama 2 Models with Ray and DeepSpeed on OpenShift AI
+* Fine-Tune LLMs with Ray and DeepSpeed on OpenShift AI

 ## Integration Tests